gkoutos-group/hivae/README.md

 ## Comments

-This version requires tf2 (please not becasue of issues with installing tf2 on an Apple silicon, this is not specified in the setup.py as a requirement).
+This version requires tf2 (please not because of issues with installing tf2 on an Apple silicon, this is not specified in the setup.py as a requirement).
 For apple silcone users, please follow : https://developer.apple.com/metal/tensorflow-plugin/